 - Don’t block access to dumpsters or carts.
 Waste haulers may not service them at all until the next day and that can cause overflow, pest, and odor problems.
 Be sure to get everything inside of a dumpster or a cart.

 - There are waste rooms on every EVGR floor that have chutes specifically labeled for waste material.

 - Be sure to push the waste into the chute far enough so that the chute door closes.

 - Bag animal waste and cat litter before putting in the landfill chute.

 - Compostable bags are available in each waste room.
 Batteries, lightbulbs, electronics, and pizza boxes have a specific collection point – follow posted instructions when disposing of these items.

 - Don’t put cardboard boxes, bulky items, or styrofoam down the chutes – there are designated locations in each building for these items.

-- For EVGR Buildings A, C and D, bring your cardboard to the mailrooms.
+- For EVGR A Duan Family Hall and Buildings C and D, bring your cardboard to the mailrooms.
 EVGR Building B residents should bring their cardboard to Makers Space 120.

 - Alpaca your stuff and donate during move-out or year-round.